 Gateway Technical College is one of 16 Technical Colleges that operate within Wisconsin in a statewide plan for vocational, technical and adult education.
 The District serves three counties in Southeast Wisconsin (Kenosha, Racine and Walworth).
-It originated and began classes on November 3, 1911, as the first compulsory, publicly funded school in Wisconsin - and, in doing so, also became the first in America.
-In 1912, a state sanctioned technical school opened in Kenosha, WI called the Kenosha Technical Institute.
+It originated and began classes on November 3, 1911 as the first compulsory, publicly funded school in Wisconsin - and, in doing so, also became the first in America.
+In 1912, a state sanctioned technical school opened in Kenosha, WI call the Kenosha Technical Institute.

 Kenosha County established the first Vocational, Technical and Adult Education District under state law in 1965, which allowed district formation beyond city limits on July 1, 1966.
-Walworth County joined the Kenosha District in 1967 to form District 6, and the City of Racine expanded services on July 1, 1967, to include Racine County.
+Walworth County joined the Kenosha District in 1967 to form District 6, and the city of Racine expanded services on July 1, 1967, to include Racine County.
 On July 1, 1971, a new Vocational, Technical, and Adult Education District 6 was formed comprising Kenosha, Racine and Walworth Counties.
 The name "Gateway" was adopted October 19, 1972, by the District Board, replacing reference to District 6, with campuses at Elkhorn, Kenosha and Racine.
 In 1994 the state technical college system became the Wisconsin Technical College System.
 As was the case in 1911, Gateway Technical College today continues to meet the need for skilled workers in technical oriented fields.

-From a single building in Racine, Wisconsin 112 years ago, Gateway Technical College has grown to servicing more than 18,000 students annually across three campuses and five enters throughout the tri-county area.
-Gateway Technical College offers more than 75 education programs for health, business, manufacturing, engineering, IT and service careers.
+From a single building in Racine, Wisconsin 105 years ago, Gateway Technical College has grown to servicing over 16,000 students annual across three Campuses and five Advanced Technology Centers throughout the tricounty area.
+Gateway Technical College offers more than 80 education programs for health, business, manufacturing, engineering, IT and service careers.